eriklong95/linking/symbols/relocation.template.md

 The four last bytes *probably* indicate the memory location to read from.
 We note the offset of this sequence of bytes into the code for `modify`, and we note that it is a sequence of zero-bytes.

+These zero-values cannot possibly indicate the address where the value of the `state` variable will actually by stored.

 The object module in `mod.o` will be transformed during the process of creating the final executable object file (`prog`).
 How does the code